|

 has hosted such shows as "Oklahoma!", "Kiss Me Kate", "South

-& Sullivan operettas, and in more recent times Andrew Lloyd
+Sullivan operettas, and in more recent times Andrew Lloyd Webber's

-Suffering a similar fate to many theatres and cinemas, its audiences
+a similar fate to many theatres and cinemas, its audiences declined

-Fortunately, a renaissance in interest and a great deal of petitioning
+a renaissance in interest and a great deal of petitioning to save

-to save the Palace Theatre from a similar fate resulted in both
+the Palace Theatre from a similar fate resulted in the Arts Council

-the Palace and the Opera House being saved in 1979 by Raymond
+stepping in and the Opera House being saved and reopened.
+Now,

-to a lively and commercial business approach, it is a most successful
+thanks to a lively and commercial business approach, it is a most

 Suburban